- Making fishing better

 Panfish are the most common fish caught by anglers in Wisconsin.
 In a 2006-07 statewide survey, Wisconsin anglers reported catching 88 million fish, of which 57.7 million were panfish (bluegill, yellow perch, crappies).
 Public concern regarding panfish appears to be increasing and, in recent years, the Conservation Congress (a long-standing DNR advisory organization) has proposed reducing the 25 panfish bag limit on select lakes.
 Analysis of many years’ worth of fisheries surveys is starting to tell us about the status of panfish in the state, and we would like to share the results.

 Conservation Congress concerns, in combination with data analyses and modeling efforts, lead us to believe we should take the next step and develop a panfish management plan.
-A series of public meetings have been held to better connect with Wisconsin panfish anglers.
+Between 2011 and 2013, a series of public meetings were held and a survey offered to better connect with Wisconsin panfish anglers.
 Angler input has been very useful and the Panfish Management Team, consisting of DNR biologists and Conservation Congress members, is in the process of drafting a panfish management plan.
 Once a working draft is complete we will post it here and distribute widely -- we will then hold a series of public meetings and comment period to solicit feedback

-Interested anglers who attended panfish public meetings, fishing expos, sport shows and Conservation Congress meetings, in February and March had the opportunity to complete a panfish survey.
-The results of the panfish survey have been analyzed and are found below:
+Interested anglers who attended panfish public meetings, fishing expos, sport shows and Conservation Congress meetings, in February and March 2013 had the opportunity to complete a panfish survey.
+The results of the panfish survey were analyzed and are found below: